vincent-vdb/medium_posts/realtime_object_detection/README.md

 # BlazeFace - Real time object detection in browser

-This is the code for the Medium Article "".
+This is the code for the Medium Article "BlazeFace: How to Run an Object Detection Model in the Browser".

-This has two separate parts:
+This has two separate folders:
 - Model training with python
 - Model inference and demo with javascript